Rising Star (Israeli TV series): Season 8 (2021)

-Starting from this season, the show is no longer used to select the Israeli representative for the Eurovision Song Contest (The X Factor Israel received this honor instead).
-Instead, the grand prize for the winner is one million shekels for starting his career, a similar prize of season 1.
+For this season, the show is not used to select the Israeli representative for the Eurovision Song Contest 2022 (The X Factor Israel received this honor instead).
+Instead, the grand prize for the winner is one million shekels for starting his career, similar to season 1.
 The cast of hosts and judges remained the same as the previous season, with Ninet Tayeb joining the judges as well.